 There's been a quiet revolution in the railroad sector over the past decade.
 All the leading players, including CSX, have adopted precision scheduled railroading (PSR) management techniques.
 The strategy aims to run the same volumes while using fewer assets.
 PSR practitioners closely follow key metrics such as car velocity, terminal dwell, and train length to improve performance.

 In addition, they tend to run trains from point to point on fixed schedules rather than the old hub-and-spoke model.
-The leading railroads have reduced their operating ratio (expenses divided by revenue).
-Of course, a lower operating ratio means a higher profit margin.
+The leading railroads have reduced their operating ratio (expenses divided by revenue), leading to higher profit margins.

 3. Old Dominion Freight Line

 Old Dominion sports some of the highest margins in the transportation industry.
 In fact, the company has been on an impressive uptrend over the past decade.
-Margin growth was especially strong during the pandemic as Old Dominion was able to be more selective about deliveries given surging demand.
-In other words, the company focused on maximizing profitability in the face of strong demand -- a similar story to that of UPS.
+Margin growth was especially strong during the COVID-19 pandemic as Old Dominion was able to be more selective about deliveries, given surging demand.

 4. Trimble

 Investors may wonder what a positioning technology company is doing on this list.
-The answer is simple: Trimble’s technology is on 99% of the top 200 trucking fleets in the U.S. Moreover, the transportation segment contributes around a quarter of the company’s overall sales.
+The answer is simple: Trimble's technology is on 99% of the top 200 trucking fleets in the U.S. The transportation and logistics segment contributes about a quarter of the company's overall sales.

 Using Trimble's hardware and software, trucking companies can monitor and adjust their fleets in real time.
 By doing so, they can increase fleet utilization and reduce fuel costs.